2000 Peruvian general election: Fraud

 The elections were also marred with accusations of outright fraud.
 During the campaign, El Comercio broke a story about a "fábrica de firmas" (signature factory) in which many people worked signing a petition to register a pro-Fujimori political party.
 Several of the people involved admitted to their part in this scheme.
 Perhaps most damning, they had copied the signatures of voters from official ONPE voter-registration lists, which were provided to them.

 Shortly before the election, several people, including JNE workers, were arrested for their part in the theft of ballots.
 They were caught with the ballots, many of which had been filled out.
 The plurality of these ballots was filled out with votes for Fujimori and his electoral allies.

 Boycott

 After Fujimori was declared the victor of the first round, Alejandro Toledo called for a boycott of the second round.
 Fujimori responded by reminding voters that Peruvian law makes voting obligatory, and that anyone boycotting the election could be fined.
-Toledo then suggested that his supporters to cast spoiled ballots.
+Toledo then suggested that his supporters to spoil their ballots.
 The result was that while votes for Toledo declined from 40.24% of the valid votes cast in the first round to 25.67% of the valid votes in the second round, invalid votes jumped from 2.25% in of the total votes cast in the first round to 29.93% of total votes in the second round.
 That such a large percentage of votes were thrown out as invalid shows that many Peruvians took Toledo's advice and deliberately spoiled their ballots.